May 3, 2023

 If it rains, have a backup plan.
 Some schools have the student body go to the gym and do aerobics and calisthenics.
 Another option if it rains is to pump music over the PA system, and have the classes exercise in their classrooms.
 Invite the local media to cover the event.
 The children will love to see themselves in the newspapers or on TV.
 Proclamations from the Mayor's and/or Governor's office may also be read.
 IDEAS

-- JUMP ROPE FOR HEART: include 5 minutes of rope jumping to bring focus to the Jump Rope for Heart
+- JUMP ROPE: include 5 minutes of rope jumping to bring focus to this kind of activity.

 - USE MUSIC: Have the students suggest music they would like to exercise to or bring a wide variety